-The 1st Kōkūtai (1st Kokutai, 1st Ku) or 1st Air Group operated the Type 96 Land Based Attack Bomber (Rikko) / G3M Nell.
+The 1st Kōkūtai (1st Kokutai, 1st Ku) or 1st Air Group was a land based unit of the Imperial Japanese Navy (IJN) that operated the Type 96 Land Based Attack Bomber (Rikko) / G3M2 Nell.

-During March 1942, this unit briefly operated from Vunakanau Airfield near Rabaul and flew several bombing missions against Port Moresby and suffered no bomber losses due to enemy action.
+During March 1942, the 1st Kōkūtai briefly operated from Vunakanau Airfield near Rabaul and flew several bombing missions against Port Moresby and suffered no bomber losses due to enemy action.
 One bomber, G3M2 Nell piloted by Harada conducted a suicide mission.
 During their deployment, some of the units bombers also landed at Lae Airfield returning from missions.

-On March 22, 1942 nineteen G3M1 Nells of the 1st Kokutai took off from Rabaul on a bombing mission against Port Moresby.
-Over Lae, three A6M2 Zeros from the 4th Kokutai escort them to Port Moresby.
+On March 22, 1942 nineteen G3M1 Nells from the 1st Kokutai took off from Rabaul on a bombing mission against Port Moresby escorted by three A6M2 Zeros from the 4th Kokutai that rendezvoused over Lae.
 The 1st Chutai (12 Nells) bomb anti-aircraft emplacements.
-The 2nd Chutai (7 Nells) bomb 7 Mile Drone.
+The 2nd Chutai (7 Nells) bomb 7 Mile Drome.
 Three bombers return with holes from anti-aircraft fire.
 Lost is A6M2 Zero piloted by Yoshi'i (KIA).

 On March 28, 1942 G3M2 Nell led by PO1/c Takeo Harada took off from Rabaul on a bombing mission against Port Moresby escorted by seven A6M2 Zeros from Lae.